America’s Native Spirit

 Changing the face of an industry

 For far too long, there have been too few diverse voices in our industry.
-To change this, we’re taking active steps to cultivate a more diverse, equitable and inclusive future for Kentucky Bourbon and the distilled spirits industry.
-Through diversity scholarships and internships in distilling for people of color, women and other minority groups, we’re building a workforce that’s more representative of more cultures, communities and Bourbon lovers around the world.
-We’re also working with Kentucky distillers to provide education and training opportunities aimed at eliminating bias and increasing inclusion across the board.
+To change this, we’re taking active steps to cultivate a more diverse workforce and culture for the future of Kentucky Bourbon and the distilled spirits industry.
+Through workforce development, scholarships and degree programs, we’re building a workforce that’s representative of more cultures, communities and Bourbon lovers around the world.
+We’re also working with Kentucky distillers to provide education, resources and training opportunities aimed at eliminating bias and fostering inclusion across the board.

 Ship, ship, hooray!